dwaydwaydway/Discrete-Opt-Final-Project/README.md

 In the read.py file we present some functions to read and produce the log files of the experiments we have conducted.

-In the Complete_final_experiments folder are contained the log files of the experiments.
-There are 4 subfolders: Experiments for 1000 students, Experiments for 2000 students, the results of the Heuristics, the instances generated for each profile of parameters.
+The experiments log files are contained in the zip folders.
+There are 5 folders: Log files of the mathematical models for 1000 and 2000 students, the log files of the Heuristics, the generated instances for 1000 and 2000 students.